diemesleno/dcrud/README.md

 access http://127.0.0.1:8000

 Authentication with Google Account will create a user with superuser power (administrator).
-With this power you can create new users without giving them admin permissions.
-You can see all users (non admin), but you can manage only your own ones.
+With this power you can create new users without giving them admin permissions. ou can see all users (non admin), but you can manage only your own ones.
 ```

 ## Release History